uc-cdis/gen3-helm/docs/local-observability.md

 kubectl port-forward -n monitoring svc/alloy 12345:12345  # Alloy UI, at /alloy
 ```

-In Grafana, Explore against the Prometheus datasource for metrics, the Pyroscope datasource for
+In Grafana, Explore against the Prometheus datasource for metrics, the Tempo datasource for
-profiles, the Tempo datasource for
-traces, and the Loki datasource for logs.
-Traces are searchable by `service.name`; logs are
+traces, the Loki datasource for logs, and the Pyroscope datasource for profiles.
+Traces are
-selected by `service_name`, for example `{service_name="gen3_embeddings"}`.
+searchable by `service.name`; logs are selected by `service_name`, for example
+`{service_name="gen3_embeddings"}`.
+Profiles are selected by the application name the SDK
+registers, which the service sets rather than the chart.

 To jump from a trace to its logs, open a span in Tempo and follow its logs link.
 The Tempo
 datasource in the LGTM image builds that query as `{service_name="..."} | trace_id = "..."`, a